ARPA Small Business Fund Frequently Asked Questions

 6. What if I do not have a City of Hyattsville Business License, but meet all the other eligibility requirements?

-If you meet the other eligibility criteria, including that your business was fully operational in February 2020, City staff will be able to assist you in applying for and quickly processing a Business License Application, and we can process your Small Business Emergency Relief Program application after a Business Licenses is issued.
-Please contact Krissi Humbard for more information at firstname.lastname@example.org.
+If you meet the other eligibility criteria, including that your business was fully operational in February 2020, City staff will be able to assist you in applying for and quickly processing a Business License Application.
+We can process your Small Business Emergency Relief Program application after a Business License is issued.
+Please contact Krissi Humbard for more information at email@example.com.

 7. How is the small business emergency funding allocated?